-I encountered very similar issues on a field visit to four Palestinian refugee camps in Jordan in November 2021 where some students commented on the mental stress of home lockdowns and isolation from peers (McCloskey, 2022).
+The Centre for Global Education encountered very similar issues on a field visit to four Palestinian refugee camps in Jordan in November 2021 where some students commented on the mental stress of home lockdowns and isolation from peers.
 They also shared their difficulty with home schooling and accessing and completing lessons without the assistance of smart phones and learning devices such as Tablets.
 Other consequences of COVID-19 in Lebanon included increases in school dropouts, mental health problems and child labour as some young people contributed to the family income in a period of severe economic contraction.